Get answers to your questions about Family Law in Alberta

 Agreements signed prior to marriage are generally a good idea.
 However, they should be prepared with the help of a Family Law Lawyer to ensure the final document is fair and reasonable.
 This is vital because the Court has the ability to overturn or disregard a pre-nuptial agreement if it determines that it was improperly entered into, is lacking legal validity for a technical reason, or is "unfair" at the time it is being relied on.

 Should I consider gender when I do a search of the Alberta lawyer directory?

 No. Doing a search for a divorce lawyer by gender ("divorce lawyer for women" or "divorce lawyers for men") is not recommended as you are unnecessarily limiting your choices.
 The same applies if you are interested in learning about mother's rights or father's rights in a child custody case.
 A female lawyer could be the right choice to represent father's rights -- and the opposing lawyer could be a man representing mother's rights.
 You will only know who is right for you after you have met that lawyer.
 Don't settle for a phone call or an exchange of emails.

 What should I do if I am served with divorce papers?

 You should seek legal advice immediately as you have to respond to the Statement of Claim within a very strict time limit.
 Failing to respond in time may mean that you may lose your ability to respond and advance your position before the courts.
 You could also lose certain rights or become obligated to do or pay something you do not agree with.
 Protect your rights by contacting us (phone or online) to request an introductory consultation with a Family Law lawyer at Sharek Logan & van Leenen LLP.

 Ask us about anything from divorce and separation to spousal support and child custody

-Please complete the form below to submit your inquiry to our Family law professionals in our Edmonton law firm.
+Please complete the form below to submit your inquiry to the Family law professionals in our Edmonton law firm.
 We will review your request and respond as soon as possible.
 Thank you.